apmckinlay/natureapp/trees/pacrhodo.md

 keywords: [shrub]
 visibility: high
 ---
-Pacific Rhododendron has thick, leathery evergreen **leaves** (3-8 in long) that remain on the tree for 2-3 years.
+Pacific Rhododendrons have thick, leathery evergreen **leaves** (3-8 in long) that remain on the tree for 2-3 years.
 Clusters of pink bell-shaped **flowers** with wavy edges and 5 indentations bloom from **May** to **July**.
 The woody **seed** capsules ripen in August/September.

-Pacific Rhododendron is found in dry, open forests and roadsides west of the Cascade Mountains from southern British Columbia to northern California.
-It grows up to 26 ft tall in the shade but is shorter and shrubbier in sunny areas.
+Pacific Rhododendrons are found in dry, open forests and roadsides west of the Cascade Mountains from southern British Columbia to northern California.
+They grow up to 26 ft tall in the shade but are shorter and shrubbier in sunny areas.

-Pacific Rhododendron provides shelter for wildlife but is a source of food for very few animals.
-Only Mountain [Beaver](/animals/beaver/) and Deer (such as [Mule Deer](/animals/muledeer/)) nibble on it.
+Pacific Rhododendrons provide shelter for wildlife but are a source of food for very few animals.
+Only Mountain [Beavers](/animals/beaver/) and Deer (such as [Mule Deer](/animals/muledeer/)) nibble on it.

-**Did you know?** Most Rhododendron are found in China, Japan, and neighboring countries; however, 30 species are native to North America.
+**Did you know?** Most Rhododendrons are found in China, Japan, and neighboring countries; however, 30 species are native to North America.